For your Home

 It must be stated that the average, healthy, adult human does not really need to worry about tarantulas.
 Tarantulas are not hunting people, do not want to bite people.
 The chances of a human being poisoned by tarantula venom are extremely rare.

-Tarantulas have a mating season just like most animals do.
-For tarantulas, the urge and need to mate come in the fall and they become most active during the months of September and October.
-Of course, there are variations year after year and sometimes they come out earlier or later than other times.
+Like most animals, tarantulas have a mating season.
+The urge and need to mate come in the fall, and they become most active during September and October.
+Of course, there are variations year after year, and sometimes, they come out earlier or later than other times.

 Tarantula males are the one who goes out looking for mates.
 Females will usually stay in their burrows and wait for a mate to find them.
 So, if you are out in your yard or hiking somewhere and you see a tarantula walking around in the daytime, it is most likely a male out looking for a mate.

-Male tarantulas are territorial, until mating season.
+Male tarantulas are territorial until mating season.
 This is when the males head out in search of a mate and they have been known to travel quite a ways to find a female.
-This is when exterminators get the most phone calls about tarantulas because homeowners are most likely to see tarantulas in larger numbers during this time of year.
+Exterminators get the most phone calls about tarantulas because homeowners are most likely to see tarantulas in larger numbers during this time of year.

 Female tarantulas can lay an egg sac containing anywhere from two to more than 100 eggs.
 They lay them within their burrows and they line an area with their silk.
 They then deposit the eggs there and will cover it with more spider silk to truly make it an egg sac.
 She will then guard the eggs until they hatch.